weisunglee/protodisp/README.md

 # protodisp
 ## Introduction
-protodisp is a prorobuf wrapper library whose main function to help user serialize/desialize their structer and dispatch it in a simple way.
+protodisp is a prorobuf wrapper library whose main function is helping user serialize/desialize their structer and dispatch it in a simple way.